Model United Nations

 Preliminary Committees

 All students who compete at the 2026 Model UN National Championships begin by participating in the preliminary committees.
 There will be 6 preliminary committees at the Model UN National Championships.
 Each is open to any student who has qualified to compete at the National Championships.
-Each committee costs $99 per student regardless of the duration of the committee or whether students are competing as solo students or in pairs.
+Each committee costs $99 per student regardless of the duration of the committee.
+A full schedule of the 2026 IAC National Championships, including all Model UN committees can be found here.

-Once the topics are announced (by January 2026 for the first four committees), background guides will be available to help students prepare.
-For the four committees on May 22 and 23, students will receive their country assignments the day after registration closes for the National Championships (i.e. on May 5, 2026) so that students who register earlier are not at an advantage.
-For the Surprise Committees, registration will run through 6:30pm on May 23, and country assignments will then be assigned at 7:30pm with background guides and the topics then also being available at that time.
+Background guides are now available.
+For the four committees on May 22 and 23, students will receive their country assignments the day after registration closes for the National Championships (i.e. on May 6, 2026) so that students who register earlier are not at an advantage.
+For the Surprise Committees, registration will run through 6:30pm on May 23, and country assignments will then be assigned at 7:00pm with background guides and the topics then also being available at that time.

-None of the committees have any field cap for any age division, but if over 30-40 countries (at IAC’s discretion) are going to be represented within a committee within an age division, we will open a second (or potentially third or fourth) committee room for that committee within that division.
-Students will need to use parliamentary procedure during committee sessions; guidelines for how this will specifically be implemented will be posted to this website in the coming months.
+None of the committees have any field cap for any age division, but if over 25-30 countries (at IAC’s discretion) are going to be represented within a committee within an age division, we will open a second (or potentially third or fourth) committee room for that committee within that division.
+On the other hand, if fewer than 10 students/teams sign up for a committee within an age division, certain age divisions may be combined for a topic to create a critical mass of delegations.
+However, awards would still be given out proportionally on a grade by grade basis within each committee, so this would not put any students at a disadvantage for qualifying for the playoff committees.

 Stage